marina601/iFitness/README.md

    - 1. As a First Time Visitor I want understand the main purpose of the virtual gym and learn more about the organisation.

-     - The first time visitor is greated with a large hero-image of 2 people working out and an iconic logo on the left hand side of the navigation bar which clearly definds the the purpose of the site
+     - The first time visitor is greated with a large hero-image of 2 people working out and an iconic logo on the left hand side of the navigation bar which clearly definds the the purpose of the site.

      - About section is right at the top of the page which tell the first time user the mission statement and the purpose of the site.

+     - Team section has been created to let the user meet the coaches and get to know their background before becoming a member of enrolling into free trial.

    - 2. As a First Time Visitor I want to easily navigate throughout the site to find schedule of workouts available.

-     - I have used sticky navigation bar class which anables user to have access to the a navigation bar at all time and access the site easily.
+     - I have used sticky navigation bar class which enables user to have access to the a navigation bar at all time to move from section to section.

      - The navigation menu also includes timetable which allowes first time users to see a live workout schedule which includes times and workout classes by category.

+     - Logo image at the left hand side of the navigation bar is linked back to the top of the page.

    - 3. As a Frist Time Visitor I want to find social media platform where existing members are reviewing the live workout classes and their progress.

-      - As a first time user you will be able to learn about our support community, where any questions can be asnwered by existing members and coaches.
+      - As a first time user you will be able to learn about the services we offer using a navigation menu and clicking on the services tab.

-      - As a first time user you will be able to follow our coaches on social media with the links attached at he bottom of their profile sections.
+      - As a first time user you will be able to follow our coaches on social media with the links attached at the bottom of their profile sections.

-      - As a first time user you will be able to browse through our social media channels which will lead you to our community, which will build trust of the product.
+      - As a first time user you will be able to locate social media links in the footer of the site to check out different social media platforms of the site.
+(As per MS1 social media links are only linked to the home page of the different platforms).

 -   #### Returning Visitor Goals